zhousarah/azure-compute-docs/articles/impact-reporting/CreatingLogicApp.md

 - WorkloadContext
 - ImpactCategory

-This guide will use a Kusto cluster as an example data source with the following query:
+This guide uses a Kusto cluster as an example data source with the following query:

 ```kusto
 ExampleTable